-We’re all likely aware of premature ejaculation — a common medical condition that’s reported to affect approximately one in every three men.
+We’re all likely aware of premature ejaculation — a common medical condition that’s reported to occur in 4-39% of men in the general community.
 However, far fewer people are aware of a condition with the opposite effect — delayed ejaculation.

 Dealing with delayed ejaculation can be a frustrating experience.
 However, as with many other sexual health issues, delayed ejaculation is generally treatable.
 In fact, treatments for delayed ejaculation have an average success rate of around 70 percent to 80 percent.